Learn how to make a large zippered tote bag with this free pattern. Step by step zippered tote bag pattern with zipper.

 Create the pocket closing flap.
-Iron interfacing.
-Place pieces right side together.
+Iron interfacing to the wrong side of the fabric.
+Place the two pieces right side together.
 Using a mug, a roll of sellotape (anything circular you have to hand) mark rounded edges on two corners.
 Trim the curves to your mark line.

 Stitch around the curved line.
-Clip into the curves and then turn right side out.
+Clip into the curves, taking care not to cut into the stitched themselves and then turn right side out.

 Press.
 Pin your pretty pocket fabric onto the central panel, bottoms aligned.
 Baste in place.
 Place your flap onto the central panel so that the flap aligns over the pocket, work out the placement of the other side of your magnetic snap, insert through one layer of fabric on the back of this flap.

-Fold the straight edges in of the flap and topstitch close.
+Fold in the straight edges in of the flap and press.